Minium (pigment): History

 During the Roman Empire, the term minium could refer either to the pigment made from ground cinnabar or to the less expensive red lead.
 The name came from the river Minius in Iberia (now forming part of the Spanish-Portuguese border and known as Miño or Minho), located near the main Roman cinnabar mines.
 Pliny the Elder referred to it as flammeus, or flame color.
 The minium of red lead was easy to make and less expensive than the pigment made from the mineral cinnabar, and it was bright and cheerful, so it became the most commonly used bright red in Medieval painting despite being poisonous, and sometimes turning black in impure air.
 The use of red lead phased out with the introduction of vermilion from the 11th century.

 There was (and is) considerable confusion among the names of ancient and medieval pigments.
 As noted above, the term minium was used for cinnabar, vermilion, and for red lead.
 Minium of red lead was sometimes called stupium in classical Latin, adding to the confusion.

 Minium may have been manufactured in China as early as 300 B.C.
 It was known in the Han dynasty (200 BC – 200 AD) under the name "cinnabar of lead" (ch'ien tan), The process of manufacturing it was described in a Chinese manuscript of the 5th century.
 Minium was widely used for Persian miniature painting and Indian miniature painting.
 Minium also appeared in Egypt during the Greco-Roman period.
 The Romans used minium for writing the initial letters or titles in their books.
 It was also used for inscriptions because it was visible on gold and marble.

 Visual characteristics

 Red lead provides good body and hiding power in oil due to its high density and fine texture.
 The pigment has a tendency to darken in watercolor and wall paintings, but is stable in oil mediums.
 The color of the pigment changes depending on the size of the particles and the presence of litharge.

-Despite its name, red lead is usually more orange than red, strongly absorbing ultraviolet from 200 to 500 nm and reflecting in the infrared region.
+Despite its name, red lead is usually more orange than red, strongly absorbing ultraviolet and visible light from 200 to 500 nm and reflecting in the infrared region.